Malawi Wedding Traditions Cultural Wedding Guide 2025

 Civil and Church Wedding Requirements

-Malawian civil marriage requires couples to obtain a government marriage certificate before or after their religious ceremony, with 78% of couples choosing morning church weddings officiated by priests or pastors.
+Malawian civil marriage requires couples to obtain a government marriage certificate before or after their religious ceremony, with the majority of couples choosing morning church weddings officiated by priests or pastors.
 These ceremonies typically last 2-3 hours and cost $500-$2,000 USD including venue, decorations, and officiant fees.
+The blend of civil and religious ceremonies mirrors practices seen in South African weddings and other Commonwealth nations.

 - Guest attendance: 150-400 people